mtolley/hippotech-2.0-demo/README.md

 npm install
 ```

-#### Running the Interactive Tests
+### Running the Interactive Tests

 ```
-cd test                     # if you haven't already npx cypress open            # now you can view and run the test suites interactively in your browser
+cd test                     # if you haven't already npx cypress open            # now you can view and run the test suites
+                            # interactively in your browser
 ```

-#### Running the Headless Tests
+### Running the Headless Tests

 ```
 cd test                    # if you haven't already npx cypress run            # this will run all the tests without UI
 ```

-### Running Cypress in Docker Compose

-First you will need to start the HippoTech application with `docker-compose up` as normal.
-Give the system a little bit of time to make sure that all the services have started.
-Now, in another terminal window, you can run the tests:

-`docker-compose -f docker-compose.yml -f docker-compose-run-tests.yml up`

-This will run all the test suites in headless mode.
-Technically it is possible to do this headed (with UI) with Docker Compose, but you'll need to do some X window forwarding magic so, frankly, you're probably better off just installing Node.js if you haven't already and running the tests locally.